vdim/yz/doc/IMPLEMENTATION.md

-In point of view of the Clojure data structure MOM is map where keys are classes of model and values are maps where again keys are classes of model and values are path from first class to second.
+In point of view of the Clojure data structure MOM is map where keys are classes of model and values are maps where again keys are classes of model and values are list with paths from first class to second.
 You can see example of MOM [here] (https://github.com/vdim/yz/blob/master/test/test-resource/nest.mom).

 ### Creating MOM